babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Administration.rst

 .. compound:: **Restric project list**

  * When creating an element, name of the project stays like than the one selected at the selector or on contrary offers choice on global list of projects

-.. compound:: **Export in XLS or ODS**

- * choice between proprietary or free application

 .. compound:: **displaying notes in discussion mode**